2017 Nissan GT-R Track Edition headed for the Big Apple

 Inside, the Track Edition gets a red and black theme, with grippy, leather-upholstered Recaro seats.
 Standard interior features include the NissanConnect infotainment system with navigation and access to mobile apps, a rearview camera, and a Bose audio system with active noise cancellation.

-The new 2017 Nissan GT-R Track Edition is set to make its public debut at the New York auto show in April and is scheduled to go on sale late this summer with a starting price of $129,585.
+The new 2017 Nissan GT-R Track Edition is set to make its public debut at the New York auto show on April 12 and is scheduled to go on sale late this summer with a starting price of $129,585.
 Note, however, that it appears that dealers won't stock this car.
 It will be offered by order only.

+For more from the New York auto show, head to our dedicated hub.

 Email This Page